 Dr. David Parrish (Western Civilization, Eighteenth-Century Britain, Early Modern/Modern Europe)

 Dr. Joseph Western (Medieval, Ancient, Byzantine, Church History)

 For department tours and other information about the History Department, contact:

 History Department at College of the Ozarks

 P.O.
 Box 17, Point Lookout, MO 65726

 One of the questions that students often ask themselves when they consider a major or minor in history is, “What can I do with a history major?”
-Although the numbers might vary from year to year, about a third of our graduates add a second major in Secondary Education and become teachers of history and social studies in public or private schools; perhaps another third attend graduate and professional school after they leave College of the Ozarks, working on advanced degrees in history, law, and seminary; and the remaining third go right from college into a variety of careers.
+Although the numbers might vary from year to year, about a third of our graduates add a second major in Secondary Education and become teachers of history and social studies in public or private schools.
+Another third attend graduate and professional school after they leave College of the Ozarks, working on advanced degrees in history, law, and seminary.
+The remaining third go right from college into a variety of careers.

-The study of history places a premium on life skills such as reading, writing, information management and analysis, small-group working, and critical thinking.
-Thus, our history graduates can go with confidence into diverse fields such as business management, law, government, parks and conservation, libraries and museums, ministry, and more.
+The study of history places an emphasis on life skills such as reading, writing, information management and analysis, small-group collaboration, and critical thinking.
+Our history graduates can go with confidence into diverse fields such as business management, law, government, parks and conservation, libraries and museums, ministry, and more.